Munster Cheese vs Roquefort Cheese

 Munster Cheese has a fat content of 45-48%.
 Munster's texture can be described as "semisoft".
 Roquefort's texture can be described as "moist, very creamy".

-Munster Cheese has a strong, gamey flavor.
+Munster Cheese has a strong, gamey taste.
 Munster's aroma can be described as "gamey, aromatic".
-Roquefort Cheese has a mild to strong flavor.
+Roquefort Cheese has a mild to strong taste.
 Roquefort's aroma can be described as "sweet".

 Appearance and Aging